miiky976/gompose/README.md

 # Compose in Go?

-Just a simple proff of concept of how Compose can be implemented in Go.
+Just a simple proof of concept of how Compose can be implemented in Go.

 Made around GTK using gotk3 bindings.